top of page

 It's kind of unbelievable, the present I now live in.

-The sabbatical is over, and I'm officially RETIRED.
-From ever working again?
-Nope.
-But from a 20+ year career in HR, Recruiting, and Career Coaching?
-Yep.
+My sabbatical is over, and I'm officially RETIRED from a 20+ year career in HR, Recruiting, and Career Coaching.
+WOW!

 • Living on acreage.
 Blood, sweat and tears on a 5 acre farm?
 Raising hundreds of chickens, five ducks and a few shelter dogs to boot?
 Hearing everything from coyote pups to bullfrogs to the neighbor's hyperactive mule from our back porch?
 Planting a vegetable garden and mini-orchard and chicken/duck house with our bare hands?
 Rebuilding the house from the inside out - and outside in?
 Chopping our own trees down for firewood?
 Check, check, check, check, check, check!
 The beautiful memories will always eclipse the necessity for leaving and the traumas that were experienced on the farm, and I've learned from both.